a1906525/Applied-Machine-Learning-Facial-Recognition-of-Personalities-/README.md

 ├── ConvNeXt_Small.ipynb
 ├── ConvNeXt(Small)_PM.csv
 │
 ├── Analysis of Results.xlsx
-│
-└── README.md
+│ (This Analysis contains the graphs, tables, used in the report) └── README.md